corda/corda/docs/source/hello-world-contract.rst

 * An asset-trading CorDapp would not want to allow users to finalise a trade without the agreement of their counterparty

 In Corda, we impose constraints on what transactions are allowed using contracts.
 These contracts are very different to the smart contracts of other distributed ledger platforms.
-They do not represent the current state of the ledger.
+In Corda, contracts do not represent the current state of the ledger.
 Instead, like a real-world contract, they simply impose rules on what kinds of agreements are allowed.

 Every state is associated with a contract.
 A transaction is invalid if it does not satisfy the contract of every input and output state in the transaction.